Makerland/makethings.io/GUIDE.md

 Food is not required, but we really recommend to have at least lunch.
 Pizza is ok if you're on budget, but if you can afford something more, think about healthy, balanced, warm meal for lunch.
 Order around 25% vegetarian option.

 ## Costs

+* Make sure your venue is free.
+If it's impossible - keep costs of the venue as low as possible.
+This is the worst kind of "cost" - fixed one - meaning no matter how many attendees you get - it will stay the same.

 ## Sponsorships